charleswilmot/asynchronous_aec/help/data_formats.md

 dttest_case = np.dtype([
-    ("stimulus", np.int32),            # the id of the stimulus that must be used ("object_distance", np.float32),   # the distance at which the stimulus is placed ("vergence_error", np.float32),    # the initial vergence error of the eyes wrt the scren ("speed_error", (np.float32, 2)),  # the initial speed error wrt the screen ("n_iterations", np.int32)         # the number of iterations that must be simulated ])
+    ("stimulus", np.int32),            # the id of the stimulus that must be used ("object_distance", np.float32),   # the distance at which the stimulus is placed ("vergence_error", np.float32),    # the initial vergence error of the eyes wrt the screen ("speed_error", (np.float32, 2)),  # the initial speed error wrt the screen ("n_iterations", np.int32)         # the number of iterations that must be simulated ])